thescouser89/build-finder/README.md

       -V, --version              Print version information and exit.
       -x, --exclude=PATTERN      Add a pattern to exclude from build lookup.
                                    Default: [^(?!.*/pom\.xml$).*/.*\.xml$]
+      --                         This option can be used to separate command-line options from the list of positional parameters.
 ### Running via Docker containers

 There is a `Dockerfile` and a `Makefile` supplied in the code